davidxmoody/davidxmoody.com/ideas.md

 - Tags
 - Change email on home page to use obfuscated email (or use separate contacts page)
 - Separate watch script for drafts

+Full Material UI redesign:

+- Better buttons
+- Better header with more links to important pages